aedobbyn/menu-builder/compile/writeup.md

 Cool, so for a given ingredient we'll need to look for numbers that are occur next to other numbers, and then and add complex fractions and multiply multiples.

-We'll use this function to look two numbers separated by a " " or a " (".
+We'll use this function to look two numbers separated by a `" "` or a `" ("`.
 If the second number evaluates to a decimal less than 1, we've got a complex fraction.
-For example, if we're extracting digits and turning all fractions among them into decimals if we consider "4 1/2 loaves of bread" we'd end up with "4" and "0.5".
-We know "0.5" is less than 1, so we've got a complex fraction on our hands.
-We need to add 4 + 0.5 to end up with 4.5 loaves of bread.
+For example, if we're extracting digits and turning all fractions among them into decimals if we consider `"4 1/2 loaves of bread"` we'd end up with `"4"` and `"0.5"`.
+We know `0.5` is less than `1`, so we've got a complex fraction on our hands.
+We need to add `4 + 0.5` to end up with `4.5` loaves of bread.

 It's true that this function doesn't address the issue of having both a complex fraction and multiples in a recipe.
-That would look like "3 (1 1/2 inch) blocks of cheese."
+That would look like `"3 (2 1/4 inch)` blocks of cheese."
 I haven't run into that issue too much but it certainly could use a workaround.

 ```r